The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Method

 The major issue of our study is how to obtain the hierarchical representation from real images to facilitate editing in different semantic levels, as illustrated in \cref{fig:1}.
 Therefore, \textit{hyperbolic} space is introduced as the latent space to achieve this goal.

 Unlike Euclidean spaces with their zero curvature and spherical spaces with their positive curvature, hyperbolic spaces with negative curvature have been shown that it is more appropriate for learning hierarchical representation~\cite{Nickel17,Nickel18}.
 Informally, hyperbolic space can be viewed as a continuous analogy of trees~\cite{Nickel17}.
 One important feature of hyperbolic space is that the length grows exponentially with its radius while linearly in Euclidean space.
-This unique property allows hyperbolic space to be naturally compatible with hierarchical data~\cite{Gromov87} including text, images, videos, \etc.
+This property allows hyperbolic space to be naturally compatible with hierarchical data~\cite{Gromov87} including text, images, videos, \etc.

 The $n$-dimensional hyperbolic space can be formally defined as a homogeneous, simply connected $n$-dimensional Riemannian manifold, denoted as $\mathbb{H}^n$ with constant negative sectional curvature\footnote{The curvature of the hyperbolic space $c$ is set as $-1$ in this work.}.
-We choose to work in the Poincaré disk from the five isometric models of hyperbolic space~\cite{Cannon97} since it is commonly used in gradient-based learning~\cite{Nickel17,Ganea18,Nickel18,Tifrea19,Surís21,Khrulkov21}.
+We choose to work in the Poincaré disk from ﬁve isometric models of hyperbolic space defined in~\cite{Cannon97} since it is commonly used in gradient-based learning~\cite{Nickel17,Ganea18,Nickel18,Tifrea19,Surís21,Khrulkov21}.
 The Poincaré disk model $\left(\mathbb{D}^n, g^{\mathbb{D}}\right)$ is defined by the manifold $\mathbb{D}^n=\left\{x \in \mathbb{R}^n:\|x\|<1\right\}$ equipped with the following Riemannian metric:

 where $\lambda_x =\frac{2}{1-\|x\|^2}$, and $g^E$ is the Euclidean metric tensor $g^E = \mathbf{I}^n$.
 The induced distance between two points $\mathbf{x}, \mathbf{y} \in \mathbb{D}^n$ can be defined by: